SdevOne/NdiayeSalmane_12_03122020/README.md

 4 - Launch the API with the command yarn dev

-5 - Go back to the project and lauch it with the command yarn start
+5 - Go back to the project and launch it with the command yarn start

 6 - Click on the cards links to display the profiles